BonnierNews/eslint-plugin-typescript-rules/README.md

 ## Usage

-Install `eslint` and the plugin `npm i eslint eslint-plugin-typescript-rules --save-dev`
+Install `eslint` and the plugin `npm i eslint @bonniernews/eslint-plugin-typescript-rules --save-dev`

 Add `typescript-rules` to the plugins section of your .eslintrc configuration file.
 You can omit the eslint-plugin- prefix: